- SAC Major

 What Are the Prerequisites for the SAC Major?

-Students interested in pursuing a SAC Major must first complete the two prerequistie classes with a grade of C- or higher:
+Students interested in pursuing a SAC Major must first complete the following prerequistie course with a grade of C- or higher:

 SAC 236 - The Art of Film (4 credits)